Only When I Stop To Think

 A perfume of perfection.

-Despite how it started, today will be a good day.
+Despite how it started, I think today is going to be a good day.

 Bring Me To Life